Sherman Alexie

 His most recently released work was You Don't Have to Say You Love Me on June 13th, 2017.

-Will there be any more books by Sherman Alexie?
+Are there upcoming new books by Sherman Alexie?

 Sherman Alexie does not have any upcoming books with a set publication date within the next few months at this time.